0E800/Nexus-7-2013-Flo-Experimental/README.md

 # Nexus-7-2013-Flo-Experimental
 Updated Nethunter builds for Flo

+;;Recommended build is KaliPWN_OREO_FLO_UA-signed3.zip;;

-The droids you are looking for are not in the Release section.
+The droids you are looking for are not in the Releases section.